Victor Martins: 2025

+Martins failed to score next time out in Monza, his feature race again ending early after a collision with Gabriele Minì.

 Formula One

+Renault / Alpine (2018–2019, 2021–2024)

 In January 2018, Martins was inducted into the Renault Sport Academy.
 After the 2019 season the French driver was released from the program.
-Martins rejoined the newly formed Alpine F1 Team academy on the 10th of February after his Formula Renault Eurocup title win.
+Martins rejoined the newly formed Alpine F1 Team academy on 10 February after his Formula Renault Eurocup title win.
+In May 2023, Martins made his F1 test debut in Monza, driving the Alpine A521.
+He got another test, this time driving the Alpine A522 a year later in June, at the Red Bull Ring.
+He again drove the A522 during a test at the Losail International Circuit in November.
+Before the start of the 2025 season, he was dropped from the Alpine Academy.